 Many assume that Bitcoin, Litecoin, Ethereum, XRP, Tether, and EOS are all the same then why not just buy the cheapest one or two and hope for the best.
 Sure, they might get lucky and score a jackpot-like return, but let’s face it: the odds of this happening are extremely unlikely.

 Instead, it is best to understand the different use cases of cryptocurrencies and to perhaps buy one coin from each category.
+Also, it’s important to note that many of these cryptos have different security features.

 Some of the categories and examples of cryptocurrencies include: